winston/rails_utils/README.markdown

-# Rails Page Class
+# Rails Utils

+Rails helpers based on opinionated project practices.
+Currently useful for structuring CSS and JS.

+## #`page_class`
-This gem provides a Rails helper method that returns controller name and action name as a single string value.

-This can be used to target CSS styles specifically at this controller or action.
+This helper method returns controller name and action name as a single string value, which can be used to target CSS styles specifically for this controller or action.

 For example, when controller and action is `anime#show`, you can use `page_class` to include the controller name and action name as CSS classes on the page.

     %body{ class: page_class }

 becomes

     <body class='anime show'>

 Then in your CSS, you can either target your styles specific to controller and/or action.

     body.anime
       background: black

     body.anime.show
       font-size: 24px